Harris’ husband takes on growing public role in 2020 race

 The incident quickly turned viral, bringing attention to someone who is often at Harris’ side but rarely front and center.

-He’ll be back in the spotlight on Saturday, when he speaks at the Florida Democratic Party’s Leadership Blue Gala in Orlando.
-The speech will be his first solo appearance since Harris launched her campaign for the Democratic presidential nomination in January.
+He was back in the spotlight on Saturday, when he spoke at the Florida Democratic Party’s Leadership Blue Gala in Orlando.
+The speech was his first solo appearance since Harris launched her campaign for the Democratic presidential nomination in January.

 Emhoff’s increasingly public role is a reminder of the historic diversity of the Democratic field, which includes a half dozen women as well as an openly gay man.
 And coming three years after Hillary Clinton became the first woman to be a major party’s presidential nominee, it shows how the role of political spouses is evolving and could produce America’s first “first gentleman.”